-\paragraph{Simulation design for the marked Poisson process.} We aim at studying if the additional change-point information carried by the mark process helps the detection and to know which of the two processes (the Poisson process and the mark one) allows better detection of the change-points.
-We use the same simulation design as previously for the change-point locations and we fix $\overline{\lambda}=100$.
-We consider two values for $\lambda_R$: $\lambda_R=1$ where the ground intensity of the Poisson process does not change from a segment to another, referred to `no signal' case in $\lambda$, and $\lambda_R=8$ where the change in the intensity is marked, referred to `signal case' in $\lambda$ respectively.
-For each value of $\lambda_R$, the parameter of the mark distribution $\rho(t)$ is either constant and equals to $0.1$, referred to `no signal' case in $\rho$ or alternates between $0.1$ and $0.005$ for the odd and the even segments respectively, referred to a `signal' case in $\rho$.
-This leads to four scenarios in terms of detection according to the changes or not in $(\lambda , \rho)$.
+\paragraph{Marked Poisson process} The aim here is to see if the additional change-point information carried by the mark process helps the detection, and to know which of the two processes (the Poisson process and the mark process) allows better detection of the change-points.
+We use the same simulation design as previously for the change-point locations, fixing $\overline{\lambda}=100$.
+We consider two values for $\lambda_R$: $\lambda_R=1$ where the ground intensity of the Poisson process does not change from a segment to another, no signal in $\lambda$, and $\lambda_R=8$ where the change in the intensity is marked, signal in $\lambda$.
+For each value of $\lambda_R$, the parameter of the mark distribution $\rho(t)$ is either constant and equals to $0.1$, no signal in $\rho$, or alternates between $0.1$ and $0.005$ for the odd and the even segments respectively, signal in $\rho$.
+This leads to four scenarios in terms of detection according to the existence, or not, of changes in either $\lambda$ or $\rho$.

+\paragraph{Piecewise Hawkes-type process} We study the performance of the change-point detection in a piecewise Hawkes-type process, described in Section \ref{sec:HP}.
+We use the same segmentation $\taubf$ as in the Poisson case and transfer the difficulty of the change-point detection task on the values of $c_k$ involved in the intensity \eqref{eq:cond_int_php}.
+The parameters $c_k$ are set to $c_-$ in odd segments and to $c_+$ in even segments; we considered three values for the ratio $R = c_+ / c_-$: $R \in \{2,3,6\}$.
+We fixed $\alpha=0.5$, $\beta=500$ and $c_+=500$ (thus, for $R = 2, 3, 6$, we have $c_- = 333, 250, 142.8$, respectively).
+By analogy with the stationary regime on each interval (under which the expected number of points is $c_k/(1-c_k \alpha/\beta)$), these parameters correspond to the pink curve displayed for the Poisson process on Figure \ref{fig:simPP-HausL2cum} ($\bar{\lambda}=562$).

+We investigate the case where the parameters $(\alpha, \beta)$ are known (named "known" in the right panel of Figure \ref{fig:hawkes}) and the case where they are estimated using maximum likelihood on a homogeneous period with length $T_{\rm learn} \in \{1, 10\}$ and intensity $c_0 \lambda_0(t)$, where $c_0 = 100$.

-\paragraph{Quality criteria.} The performances are assessed according to the following criteria: \begin{itemize} \item the selected number of segments $\hat{K}$ (obtained with Algorithm \ref{algo:cv}). \item the Hausdorff distance $d(\taubf, \widehat{\taubf})$ between the true change-point locations $\taubf$ and the estimated ones $\widehat{\taubf}$ (with possibly different number of change-points, as in \cite{Chakar2017}).
+\paragraph{Quality criteria} The performances are assessed according to the following criteria. \begin{itemize} \item[-] The selected number of segments $\hat{K}$ (obtained with Algorithm \ref{algo:cv}). \item[-] The Hausdorff distance $d(\taubf, \widehat{\taubf})$ between the true change-point locations $\taubf$ and the estimated ones $\widehat{\taubf}$ (with possibly different number of change-points, as in \cite{Chakar2017}).
 More specifically, defining